lbs1022/gen-711-final-/README.md

   - BLAST, or the Basic Local Alignment Search Tool, allows us to assign taxonomy to the samples we assembled
   - We first established a blast database using our original contig files
   - We then ran a blast comparing the database to the 16S rRNA sequences
-  - Finally, we ran a blob blast SH program of our original contig files that outputs a file detailing taxonomic matches of each contig sequence
+  - Finally, we used the file, blob_blast.sh, to blast out contig sequences and output a file detailing taxonomic matches

     <details>
       <summary>code</summary>